scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 The challenge when implementing find references is that large projects have many symbol references.
 Iterating through all symbol references for every source file on every request is too slow.
-Most symbols only appear only in a few source files so we need some way to reduce the search state.
+Most symbols only appear only in a few source files so we need some way to reduce the search space.

 Metals uses bloom filters to reduce the number of files we search when looking for a symbol reference.
 For every file on disk, we keep an in-memory bloom